 1. Facebook has an open platform strategy that makes developing recruiting and job advertising tools relatively easy for developers.
-Their API is open, flexible and well-documented, making it easy for companies to develop Facebook apps like Newton’s NOW HIRING that provide value to job seekers and employers.
+Their API is open, flexible and well-documented, making it easy for companies to develop Facebook apps like Newton’s NOW HIRING that provide value to for Facebook recruiting.
 This will encourage app developers to create an ecosystem of recruiting related tools with little risk.
-More developers equals more apps.
-More apps equals more users.
+More developers equal more apps.
+More apps equal more users.

 3. The numbers don’t lie.
 Facebook is “the” social network with over 900 million registered users and growing.
 Recruiting has always been a numbers game and always will.
 No network has ever had the potential or the sheer mass that Facebook can offer employers.
 And, another user statistic that I find particularly compelling is that 93% of Millennials maintain a Facebook page.
 That’s a lot of dry powder (and goofy pictures).